junelsolis/fluorescent-nuclei-analysis/README.md

 # Fluorescent nuclei image analysis
 Detecting and segmenting nuclei in fluorescence microscopy images is a very common and important workflow, allowing for counting nuclei, measuring cell density in a tissue, and quantifying nuclear morphology.
-This repository is a demonstration of a nuclear segmentation using pre-trained artificial intelligence models, conversion to data tabular data, and subsequent data analysis.
+This repository is a demonstration of a nuclear segmentation workflow using pre-trained artificial intelligence models, conversion to data tabular data, and subsequent data analysis.

 ## Raw data
 The raw data consists of 200 16-bit TIFF images from U2OS cells, each with a field of view containing numerous nuclei.
 Each image represents the DNA channel and shows Hoechst-stained nuclei.
 Six sample images from the dataset are shown below.
 Each bright blob is a single cell nucleus.